jakelashbrook/discover-penwith/README.md

 **Explore Page Testing:**
 1. All links on the #EXPLORE page have been tested and are working.
 2. The map has been tested and is working but with 2 slight glitches:
  - i.
 The map doesn't automatically load until one of the buttons that generates the different markers on the map is clicked.
+    - Upon first inspection of the code for the map, I have noticed that I have not added the polyfill CDN link for the map, so my first resolution attempt will be to add this back into the code.
  - ii.
 The info windows generate on the map as expected, however when a new info-window is clicked the previous one does not close as was expected.
 This is a problem within the codebase that needs to be carefully fixed to enhance the overall User Experience.
 3. As expected, the Street View of each marker selected is generated upon a new marker being clicked.
 There are no problems with